a45hif/developer-docs/docs/btcli.md

 **Commands**:

-- `set`: Sets or updates configuration values in...
+- `set`: Sets or updates configuration values in the BTCLI config file.
 - `get`: Prints the current config file in a table.
-- `clear`: Clears the fields in the config file and...
+- `clear`: Clears the fields in the config file and sets them to 'None'.
-- `metagraph`: Command option to configure the display of...

 ### `btcli config set`